Medical Microbiology & Immunology

 As a research-intensive department our main training focus is on graduate studies offering both Master of Science (MSc) and Doctor of Philosophy (PhD) thesis-based degrees.
 Our program creates broad competence in all aspects needed for becoming a strong researcher: from experimental design, execution and interpretation, to critical evaluation of the literature and effective communication of science in the form of publications, grants, and seminars.

 Beyond hands-on research and course work, students can also broaden their skills in teaching and management.
 For instance, there is a student representative on all our departmental committees, which provides valuable behind-the-scenes insight into how research, training, recruitment, etc, is managed.
-Students can also participate in the annual ImmuNet retreat, which is a full day off-campus research extravaganza organized entirely by and for students.
-For students interested in enhancing their teaching skills, the University Teaching Program (UTP) is an effective way to build confidence and experience, that benefits students whether they wish to become teachers or not.
-Finally, to keep sight of the future, the department hosts four career talks per year to showcase the diverse set of career choices that are available to our graduates.
+Students can also participate in the annual ImmuNet Research Day, which is a full day off-campus research extravaganza organized entirely by and for students.
+For students interested in enhancing their teaching skills, the Graduate Teaching and Learning Program (GTLP) is an effective way to build confidence and experience, that benefits students whether they wish to become teachers or not.
+Finally, to keep sight of the future, the department hosts career talks each year to showcase the diverse set of career choices that are available to our graduates.

 MMI does not offer undergraduate degrees, but in 2002 we collaborated with the Department of Biological Sciences to create the immunity and infection (IMIN) specialization.
 Undergraduates in Biological Sciences who take this specialization are exposed to a broad range of courses to deepen their understanding of immunity in general as well as the mechanisms used by pathogens to avoid the innate and adaptive arms of the immune system.